![]() |

 - schools must have a local distributed learning coordinator; and

-- if the course exists in the student’s local school, they must receive approval from the school in order to take the course in a distributed learning environment.
+- if the course exists in the student’s local school, they must receive approval from the regional Program Director or designate to take the course in a distributed learning environment.

 Finally, there is a clause that creates a formal mechanism to allow for consultations between distributed learning program operators and the union through a provincial advisory committee.